Type of entity

 Dates of existence

 Norman Allatt was born on 7 December 1894 in Dewsbury, Yorkshire, England.
 He was the third child of Fred and Anne (née Hirst) Allatt.
-In 1906, when he was fourteen, the family immigrated to Toronto.
+In 1906, the family immigrated to Toronto.
 In the 1911 census, Norman Allatt is listed as a shoe (machine) operator in a factory.

 Allatt returned home to live with his parents and took up his pre-war job as a shoe machine operator.
 He married Gertrude Benford in 1920.
 In 1922 he was employed by the Robert Simpson Company in Toronto.
 In 1923 the family moved to Detroit where Allatt worked at several jobs, until the Second World War, when he sold his retail business and became a stock keeper of an insurance company.
 He died in 1976.